 I published more than thirty between international peer-reviewed journals and conference papers.
 I published one book about advanced wireless random access systems, one book chapter and I hold three patents.

-I have been teaching assistant for the EPFL “Aerial Robotics” master course (UAV communications and regulations for UAVs) and for the “Basics of Mobile Robotics” master course.
+I have been teaching assistant for the EPFL “Aerial Robotics” master course (UAV communications and regulations for UAVs), the EPFL “Basics of Mobile Robotics” master course, the UPF “Information Theory and Coding” B.A. course and the UPF “Digital Data Transmission” B.A. course.

 My research interests lie in the fields of satellite and UAV communications, Information Theory, machine learning, video streaming, interference management, Internet of things (IoT) and robotics.